-September 11the anniversary of one of most brutal acts of terrorism of all time.
-Three days later, on September 14, the Catholic and Eastern Orthodox Churches have celebrated the Feast of the Exaltation, triumph and victory of the cross of our Lord and Savior Jesus Christ, from the time of the 7th century.
-This reflection brings out the link between the two dates and helps us understand why the cross, and instrument of torture in the hands of brutes, becomes a tree of life in the hands of the Savior.
+September 11 is the anniversary of one of most brutal acts of terrorism of all time.
+Three days later, on September 14, the Catholic and Eastern Orthodox Churches celebrate the Feast of the Exaltation, and triumph of the cross of Jesus Christ.
+This reflection brings out the link between 9/11 and the victory of the cross and helps us understand why the cross, an instrument of torture in the hands of brutes, becomes a tree of life in the hands of the Savior.

 So we declared war on it.
 Made new laws against it.
-Opened new government agencies to combat this new threat.
+Opened new government agencies to combat it.

 But wait.
 Terrorism is actually nothing new.
 It’s probably as old as the human race.

-In fact the cradle of civilization, now Iraq, was the home of the most infamous terrorists of antiquity, the Assyrians.
+In fact the cradle of civilization, now Iraq, was the home of the most infamous terrorists of antiquity, the kings of the Assyrian Empire.
 Their goal was to conquer their neighbors in a way that would minimize initial resistance and subsequent rebellion.
 To do this, they knew fear would be their greatest weapon.
 Simple threat of death for those who resisted was not enough because many would prefer death to slavery.
 So the Assyrians developed the technology to produce the maximum amount of pain for the longest amount of time prior to death.
 It was called crucifixion.
-This ingenious procedure proved to be very effective terror tactic indeed.
+This ingenious procedure proved to be a very effective terror tactic indeed.

 It was the policy of the Roman Empire to adopt from conquered peoples whatever appeared useful.
 They found crucifixion an excellent tool of intimidation.
 The humiliation of being stripped naked to die in a public spectacle was particularly loathsome to Jews for whom public nudity was an abomination.
 Incidentally, crucifixion was deemed so horrible that Roman law forbade that it be carried out on a Roman citizen, even a traitor.
 It was reserved only for slaves and conquered peoples.